davidpots/playsongnotes/_lessons/94 [Waylon Jennings] Honky Tonk Heroes.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Xvh4sem4kSA?showinfo=0" frameborder="0" allowfullscreen></iframe>

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this lesson I'll show you how to play the song "Honky Tonk Heroes" by Waylon Jennings.
+This is a fantastic outlaw country song with plenty to chew on: a fun intro riff, a fun repeating verse progression, and an opportunity to kick everything into overdrive with the song picking up the tempo in the 2nd half.
+I'll teach you the intro (with tabs), show the chords, talk about strumming, etc.

 ## Chords needed